Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Applications and Experiments

-\begin{application}[Subsampled Online Matrix Factorization \cite{mensch2017stochastic}] While the OMF algorithm \eqref{eq:OMF1} is efficient in handling matrices with a large number of columns $d$, its computational cost with respect to the data dimension $p$ (i.e., the number of rows) is not reduced.
+While the OMF algorithm \eqref{eq:OMF1} is efficient in handling matrices with a large number of columns $d$, its computational cost with respect to the data dimension $p$ (i.e., the number of rows) is not reduced.
 In \cite{mensch2017stochastic}, subsampled OMF was proposed to improve the computational efficiency with respect to $p$, by using only a random subsample of rows.
 For a preliminary version, consider the following variant of the online matrix factorization algorithm \ref{eq:OMF1}, which uses a random coordinate descent on subsampled rows of $W_{n}$:

 For instance, $J$ may be taken as the uniform subset of $\{1,\dots,p\}$ of a fixed size $p'<p$ or it may contain each index $i\in \{1,\dots,p\}$ independently with a fixed probability.
 All our main results in this paper (Theorems \ref{thm:global_convergence}, \ref{thm:rate_surrogate_gaps}, and \ref{thm:rate_stationarity}) apply to the OMF algorithm in \eqref{eq:OMF2}.